This Home Blends Swedish Country With Cali-Cool, and Nails It

 image

-On the other hand, you have Swedish minimalism and clean lines, which is also very pretty and relaxing.
-So, if you mix the clean lines of Swedish design and its love of whites with the more relaxed, textured feel of California design, it creates a pretty fresh, happy look.
+I find them to be very complementary.
+If you mix the clean lines of Swedish design and its love of whites with the more relaxed, textured feel of California design, it creates a pretty fresh, happy look.

-Can you tell us about your focus on sustainability, and how you used eco-friendly materials in the home?
+Can you tell us about your focus on sustainability?

 white kitchen countertop

-We tried to preserve whatever was there as long as it was made of solid material, deciding to refurbish a lot of details, instead of replacing them.
-And whenever we brought in new materials, we made sure they were eco-friendly.
-We also tried to make sure everything was sustainably harvested wood.
+We tried to preserve whatever was there as long as it was made of solid material, deciding to refurbish a lot of details instead of replacing them.
+And whenever we brought in new materials, we made sure they were eco-friendly, such as sustainably-harvested wood.

-The deck we built outside the main bedroom was also a great decision in terms of making the home eco-friendly.
 I had treated our deck in Sweden with a wood treatment product called OrganoWood—which is a Swedish invention—and I wanted to use it again because it worked so [well].
-It’s an environmentally-friendly wood [protector] which mimics the natural fossilization process, creating a deck that’s weather protected, but 100 percent free from biocides and heavy metals.
-It’s scheduled to launch in the US later this year.
+It’s an environmentally-friendly wood [protector] which mimics the natural fossilization process, creating a deck that’s weather protected, but 100 percent-free of biocides and heavy metals.
 You can actually drink the treatment, although I wouldn’t recommend it!

 I really wanted this house to feel like our family’s home right away, which was probably the biggest challenge since I started from scratch.
 I didn’t even have any books, and books are my life!
-I didn’t have any framed photographs or treasured memories to put in this home.
-All those things we cherish and usually bring from home to home when we move through life, I had already sent to my home in Sweden when we moved from LA to Sweden five years ago.
+I didn’t have any framed photographs or treasured memories.
+All those things we cherish and usually bring from home to home when we move through life, I had already sent to my home in Sweden when we moved there five years ago.

-Speaking of your home in Sweden, did you approach this design project any differently, given that you don’t live in this LA home full-time?
+Did you approach this design project any differently, given that you don’t live in L.A. full-time?

-Once the floor plan was done, it was pretty hectic because I could only look for furniture and accessories while we were there.
+Once the floor plan was done, it was pretty hectic because I could only look for furniture and accessories while we were in L.A.
 Things don’t always look quite the way you think when you order them online, so I made a few expensive mistakes that I wasn’t able to return.
-I ended up picking [out] almost everything in person, which was time consuming, and since I didn’t have a lot of time during our visits, that was hard.
+I ended up picking [out] almost everything in person, which was time-consuming.
+Because I didn’t have a lot of time during our visits, that was hard.

 The reading nook we built next to the fireplace underneath the window.
 It’s become the place where we all want to hang out in the afternoon, with the sun streaming in through that window and the breeze coming in from the ocean.
 It’s the perfect little reading nook, and if you’re lucky, you might even get to take a little nap in the afternoon sun.